AdobeDocs/analytics.en/help/import/data-connectors/demandbase-home/demandbase-home.md

 * Offers Traffic and Conversion reporting on 8 standard Demandbase organizational dimensions such as Company Name, Industry and Revenue Range.
 * Lets you include an additional 8 optional Demandbase dimensions of your choice.
 These can include Account Watch dimensions.
-* Includes the use of Demandbase dimensions to build and apply segments across the Adobe Marketing Cloud.
+* Includes the use of Demandbase dimensions to build and apply segments across the Adobe Experience Cloud.
 * Offers report suite variable optimization.
 All 16 possible Demandbase dimensions can be captured using only 2 custom conversion variables (eVars).
 * Lets you send integrated Demandbase dimensions to Adobe Target for use in targeting to specific audiences.